Conventional and practical metallic superconductivity arising from repulsive Coulomb coupling: Eliashberg-Migdal theory

 which includes the bare Coulomb interaction.
 The Eliashberg formalism~\cite{carbotte1990properties} for conventional superconductivity focuses on $W_<$ which is used to generate the so-called $\lambda=N(0)W_<(0)$, while the high-frequency part of the interaction $W_>$ is approximated by a Coulomb pseudopotential $\mu^*$~\cite{morel1962calculation}, whose value is believed to be $\mu^*\sim 0.15-0.2$ for most metals.
 This leads to a reasonably accurate prediction of $T_c$ for conventional superconductors when $\lambda\gtrsim 1$, which are the superconductors with respectable transition temperatures.
 However, this framework also assumes that the screening of the electron Boson interaction is well-approximated by RPA, which is not necessarily a bad approximation in many cases for nomal metals.
 It is clear from the literature of electron-phonon superconductivity that the Eliashberg formalism with RPA screened electron-phonon interactions~\cite{carbotte1990properties} with a Coulomb pseudopotential of $\mu^*$ and a low Debye frequency clearly is a successful theory of superconductivity.
 The cutoff $\omega_c\sim\omega_D$, which is the range of frequency over which the pairing operates in this formalism can be chosen to be much smaller than $E_F$ allowing Migdal's theorem to eliminate vertex corrections~\cite{Migdal1958}.
 In this work, we consider the effect of electron-electron interactions within RPA at larger $\omega_c$ to illustrate the role of vertex-corrections play at such $\omega_c$.

 The interpretation of $\omega_c$ i.e. the splitting $W=W_<+W_>$, becomes somewhat more complicated where the pairing arises from electron-electron interactions rather than an external Boson line.
 The Migdal prescription~\cite{Migdal1958} in the latter case can be viewed as splitting the interaction line in each diagram based on a frequency cutoff, which is not trivial to apply to electron-electron interactions.
 However, the renormalization group framework~\cite{shankar1994renormalization,metzner2012functional} maybe viewed as Fermions with a energy $|\omega|<\omega_c$ while $W_>$ is the Fermion vertex consisting of all Fermion lines with $|\omega|>\omega_c$~\cite{metzner2012functional}.
 This interaction vertex is the building block of the Eliashberg equations~\cite{carbotte1990properties}.
 The interaction $W_<$ then necessarily contains at least one low-energy electron-hole pair in the Fermi shell.
 The superconducting transition temperature can be computed from the two-particle irreducible Cooper pair vertex, which be computed in principle irrespective of $\omega_c$, though such a calculation would not be subject to perturbation theory.
 On the other hand, Migdal's theorem~\cite{Migdal1958} tells us that the Eliashberg equations can be used to determine the two-particle irreducible vertex in the Cooper channel in the energy shell $|\omega|<\omega_c$.
-The choice of $\omega_c$ is a balancing act.
-Choosing $\omega_c$ too high introduces uncontrolled errors from ignored vertex corrections.
-A low choice of $\omega_c$ underestimates the transition temperature by restricting the choice of $\Delta$.
-This is because, as will become clear in the next sub-section the Eliashberg equation for solving $\Delta(\nu)$ can be viewed as a variational minimization where reducing $\omega_c$ constrains the set of allowed $\Delta(\nu)$.